CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/README.md

 ![summary](https://github.com/CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/blob/master/storyboard/worldmap.png)

 Tableau has this nice feature that enables you to play a video of how the map changes over time.
 There is also a slider that controls the date of the map.
 This is nice because Tableau allows us to explore both the color encodings of our data and how the data looks as you use a slider to interact with it.
 By playing with this in Tableau, we identified a few things that we will need to consider in our implementation.
 First, the range of values for the number of cases are not uniform over its rather large range.
 Most countries have very few cases (<10) on any given day, but a few countries have very many cases (>100 or >1000+) cases on many days.
 We need to have a color scale that has enough dynamic range to distiguish differences both among the relatively low values and between the low and high values.
 Also, it is important to make sure the lightest color in the range is not so light that it doesn't stand out from the background.
-In our implementation, we will use a color scale with 16 different colors to provide enough levels for the necessary value distinctions, and use a "minimum" (lightest color) that is sufficiently contrasted with white background and unshaded countries.
+In our implementation, we will use a color scale with at least 10 different colors to provide enough levels for the necessary value distinctions, and use a "minimum" (lightest color) that is sufficiently contrasted with white background and unshaded countries.

 In addition to encoding information with country colors, the map itself provides an intuitive interface for users to interact with and gain more detailed information.
 We will display tool tips with the current number of active cases and cumulative numbers of deaths and recoveries for a given country when the user mouses over that country.
 Clicking on a country will also be used as an interaction feature (details below).